Blog

 Predictive Analytics: A Glimpse into the Future of Patient Care

-Dennis Winsten took the conversation a step further, envisioning a future where AI, through predictive analytics, could identify potential diseases a patient might develop over time based on their variations within a normal range.
+Winsten took the conversation a step further, envisioning a future where AI, through predictive analytics, could identify potential diseases a patient might develop over time based on their variations within a normal range.

-"We've now moved into - with artificial intelligence - a predictive model.
+"We've now moved into, with artificial intelligence, a predictive model.
 This model has enough capability to determine what could happen, and what is likely to happen, based on the analysis of historical data.”

 - Dennis Winsten